njsdias/APIForDS/Tutorial1/web/README.md

 Now we need to do something to automatically start this application.
 First we to jump to the main directory (Tutorial1) and create the docker-compose that contains all containers (imagine you have many containers: web,db,npl, etc.).
 The docker-compose controls this containers

 - to create the yml file -> touch docker-compose.yml

+The version:'3' specify the version of the docker-compose.
+The next lines says that: the web is a service and for build it use the folder ./web where is located the DockerFile

+        version: '3'

+        services:
+          web:
+            build: ./web
+            ports:
+              - "5000":"5000"